dwp/slack-api-export/readme.md

 ### Exporting

 Run the export command in the console container via ```docker-compose run console slack:export ./var/export``` which will cause the slack:sync command to run interactively.
 This will export all data in MongoDB to the /export directory within the project, with one JSON file being created for each team.

+This command can optioally take a ```--since=2016-08-01``` or similar command switch to only export data since 2016-08-01 or any other supplied date and time.